lucianoiam/live_rpyc/README.md

 It consists in a MIDI Remote Script that accepts RPyC connections, bootstrap client code and some helper functions.

-It has been thoroughly tuned and tested to work on both Mac and Windows versions of Live.
+It has been thoroughly tuned and tested to work on both Mac and Windows versions of Live 10.

 ## Quick start